systemjs/systemjs/docs/overview.md

 Sometimes we want to load things from different places.

-Map configuration is useful here to be able to specific exactly where to locate a given package:
+Map configuration is useful here to be able to specify exactly where to locate a given package:

 ```javascript
 SystemJS.config({